burrrata/crypto-comix/readme.md

 ---
-tags: HackaThon
+tags: Hackathon
 ---

 # Crypto Comics Hackathon

+## Welcome 👋

 Hey!

 I'm Adam.
-Co-founder of the Juris Project, a member of LexDAO, Raid Guild and a lifelong comic nerd.
+Co-founder of the Juris Project, a member of LexDAO and Raid Guild, and a lifelong comic nerd.

+I have a my local shop, and I'm friends with the owner/manager.
+If this works, maybe we can get her to DAO up the shop!

 This hackathon project is based on a real life use case I suspect exists in cities across globe, but building it out will also tackle a lot of the challenges that DAOs will face as we push toward mass adoption.

+Also, think of all the delicious memes!

+More details below.
+Get me on Discord or Twitter (@thekerp) is this sounds like fun.

 🖖 Adam